 The DIY garage shoe storage presented in this guide was intentionally made to have an industrial aesthetic with the raw finish and mismatched supports.
 Opt for smooth and matching pieces of wood if you don’t prefer this style.

 Materials Needed for Your Wooden Shoe Rack for Garage:

-- Four (4) 2x4s as tall as you want your shoe storage (example uses 37-1/4”)
+- Four (4) 2x4s as tall as you want your diy garage shoe rack to be (example uses 37-1/4”)

 - Eight (8) smaller trim pieces, such as 2x2s or 1x2s, each cut the same length as the depth of your shelves

 - Wood screws in varied lengths, depending on the size of your trim pieces (2” or 2-1/2” screws are great if your trim pieces are 2x2s; 1-1/4” or 1-1/2” work well if your trim pieces are thinner)

 - Kreg rip cut tool/attachment (optional but HIGHLY recommended)

 - Measuring tape, square, miter saw, circular saw, power drill, impact driver